 The YONEX Corporation is established in the United States as a subsidiary of YONEX Company, Ltd. Martina Navratilova wins Grand Slam titles in both the singles and doubles categories with R-22.
 This is a world first.

 YONEX becomes the exclusive sponsor of the All England Badminton Championships.

 Prince Edward honors the tournament with his presence.
 Martina Navratilova successfully wins six consecutive Wimbledon titles.

 YONEX launches the A.D.X.
 Widebody golf club line, the first manufacturer to feature widebody club heads.
-In that same year, an A.D.X. driver makes the Guinness Book of World Records when it is used to hit a 412 yard drive, the longest drive ever in a PGA sanctioned event.
+In that same year, an A.D.X. driver makes the world record when it is used to hit a 412 yard drive, the longest drive ever in a PGA sanctioned event.

 YONEX signs tennis star Monica Seles, the latest of many world-class players to endorse YONEX racquets.
 With YONEX, Monica becomes the youngest female player to achieve a World #1 Ranking and has won numerous Grand Slam titles.

 YONEX introduces the YONEX Long Drive Team.
 This elite group of golfers is well known for its extreme"long drive" abilities and have all at one time or another been world record holders, U.S. National Long Drive Champions or finalists